HEPData/hepdata_lib/docs/usage.rst

 Adding resource links or files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Additional resources, hosted either externally or locally, can be linked with the ``add_additional_resource`` function of the Table object, in the same way as for the Submission object.
+In the same way as for the Submission object, additional resources, hosted either externally or locally, can be linked with the ``add_additional_resource`` function of the Table object.

 ::